 Of course you can feel free to call me right now if you have a question or want to discuss it.

 Maryland Workers’ Compensation Commission hearings are located at regional hearing sites.
-They are not held at the local Courthouse.
+(Please note: they are not held at the local Courthouse.)
 Here is a link to a page with maps and directions to all the WCC hearing sites.

 The one we usually go to is the Southern Maryland Regional Site in La Plata.
 Hearings held here are for people living in Charles County, St. Mary’s County, Calvert County, southern Prince George’s County, and even southern Anne Arundel County (for reasons that make no sense).

 The address is 403 East Charles Street.
 Charles Street is also known as Route 6.
 It is the main East-West road in La Plata.
 The La Plata site is located in the building right next to The Charles Restaurant & Bar, which is a good local landmark.
 It is very close to the railroad tracks on Rte 6 in downtown La Plata.

 While the building sits directly on Route 6, the actual entrance to the WCC is on the back side of the building, so it can be a little hard to find.
 Turn off Route 6 at The Charles, and park in the large parking lot behind the restaurant.
 Then look for the long wooden wheelchair ramp on the buildng to the left (west) of the restaurant.
 It leads right into the hearing site.

 The other hearing site I often go to is in Beltsville at 4780 Corridor Place, Suite D. It is easy to get to, as it is close to I-95 and the Beltway, but it is tucked away and sort of hard to see until you are right up on it.
 You will need the map for this one.
 Click that link above.